Working in an open-plan office: advantages and disadvantages

 On the other hand, constant noise and distractions in open-plan offices can also become a problem, which can reduce productivity and increase stress.
 Privacy is often scarce, which can be particularly stressful for introverted or neurodivergent employees.

-Desk sharing reduces costs, supports flexible and hybrid work models, ensures maximum utilization of workstations and is supported with tools such as Flexopus much easier and more efficient.
+Desk sharing reduces costs, supports flexible and hybrid work models, ensures maximum utilization of workstations and is significantly easier and more efficient with tools such as Flexopus.